Sudoku91Sudoku91

 Is mini sudoku easier than regular sudoku?

-Generally yes.
-The 6×6 grid has fewer cells (36 vs 81) and fewer digits to track (6 vs 9), so there are fewer possibilities to consider.
-However, a hard mini Sudoku can still require careful logic - just not the advanced techniques like X-Wing or Swordfish that appear in expert 9×9 puzzles.
+Usually, yes.
+Fewer cells (36 vs 81) and fewer digits (6 vs 9) means less to keep track of.
+That said, a tricky mini Sudoku still demands careful logic - you just won't need advanced techniques like X-Wing or Swordfish.

 Can I play mini sudoku online for free?

-Yes!
-Sudoku91 offers unlimited free mini Sudoku 6×6 puzzles in three difficulty levels: Easy, Medium, and Hard.
-No ads, no sign-up required.
-Your progress is auto-saved locally.
+Yep.
+Sudoku91 has unlimited free mini Sudoku in three levels: Easy, Medium, and Hard.
+No ads, no account needed, and your progress saves automatically.

 What are the rules of 6×6 sudoku?